-Sling TV isn't the only OTT service for those looking to cut the cord, though, as Hulu with Live TV, YouTube TV, Fubo TV and Philo TV all stream live TV, though their channel lineups, features and prices vary.
+Sling TV isn't the only OTT service for those looking to cut the cord, though, as Hulu with Live TV, YouTube TV, Fubo TV, AT&T TV Now and Philo TV all stream live TV, though their channel lineups, features and prices vary.

 After signing up for Sling TV, you'll need only to download the app to any of the many devices supported by the service.